Articles

 Clarify exactly how much support you can provide

 What exactly will you be offering to your co-sell partners?
-Will they have access to an PRM that makes it easy for them to track deals and share and access information?
+Will they have access to a PRM that makes it easy for them to track deals and share and access information?
 Will there be an employee who’s specifically responsible for co-selling relationships who will guide them if they ever need assistance?
 Will there be a learning management portal that gives them access to product information and training?

 Make it clear what this partner relationship will look like so there are no unrealistic expectations around your program.
 Again, partners are wary of “landing page only” co-sell partnerships and the explosion of digital companies means they are spoiled for choice.